Is 714 a Good Credit Score?

 Having a 714 FICO score can help you save money on interest charges by giving you access to better rates.
 However, the benefits of a good credit score go beyond new credit.

-Having good or better credit may help you qualify for lower premiums on car insurance.
+Having a good or better credit score may help you qualify for lower premiums on car insurance.
 Utility companies may look at a new customer’s credit scores and may be willing to waive security deposits for those with good credit.

-Recommended: 8 Tips for Maintaining a Good Credit Score
+Recommended: Tips for Maintaining a Good Credit Score

 Can I Get a Credit Card with a 714 Credit Score?

 Keep in mind that when it comes to getting a credit card, credit scores are just one part of the equation.
-A lender may also consider criteria not reflected in your credit scores, such as your employment status and income level, when deciding if you qualify for a credit card, as well as the rates and terms they will offer.
+A lender may also consider criteria not reflected in your credit score, such as your employment status and income level, when deciding if you qualify for a credit card, as well as the rates and terms they will offer.

 Can I Get an Auto Loan With a 714 Credit Score?